tophertimzen/tophertimzen.github.io/_posts/2019-06-10-BSidesPDXCTFFramework.md

 We will be creating all of our challenges using `docker` and they must be deployable locally with `docker compose` as well as to an arbitrary cloud provider using `k8s`.

-## Directory Structure for challenge creators
+## Directory Structure for Challenge Creators

 Each challenge will contain the following.
 Note that * are optional, depending on the challenge.